Scan time: 2-3 minutes / Read time: 3-5 minutes

 Maya audits her last 14 evenings.

-12 hours on freelance editing at $40 an hour: below.
+12 hours of freelance editing at $40 an hour: below.

-6 hours on a friend's favor, free: below.
+6 hours on a friend's free favor: below.

 3 hours on her own newsletter: above (her one project).